I must confess!

 6.Remind yourself of your “Why”

 This is my favourite strategy.
 Reminding yourself of why you have chosen to learn Italian, Spanish, French, English or whatever language you are learning, is the number one way to help you get your motivation back.
 The reason why you started to learn the language you love is super-important because it also represents your final destination or goal.
-It’s where you want to get to and you will only by keeping learning!
+It’s your North star !
+Go and catch it!

 And if you feel you need more help with your language learning, I have created a programme that you may find helpful.